awsdocs/aws-support-user-guide/doc_source/case-management.md

 # Creating support cases and case management<a name="case-management"></a>

 In the AWS Management Console, you can create three types of customer cases in AWS Support:
-+ **Account and billing support** cases are available to all AWS customers\.
++ **Account and billing** support cases are available to all AWS customers\.
 You can get help with billing and account questions\.
 + **Service limit increase** requests are available to all AWS customers\.
 For more information about the default service quotas, formerly referred to as limits, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.
-+ **Technical support** cases connect you to technical support for help with service\-related technical issues and, in some cases, third\-party applications\.
-If you have a Developer Support plan, you can communicate by using email and the Support Center\.
-If you have a Business or Enterprise Support plan, you can also communicate by phone or live chat\.
++ **Technical** support cases connect you to technical support for help with service\-related technical issues and, in some cases, third\-party applications\.
 **Note**
 If you have Basic Support, you can't create a technical support case\.
 To change your support plan, see [Changing your AWS Support plan](changing-support-plans.md)\.
-To close your account, see [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *AWS Billing and Cost Management User Guide*\.
+To close your account, see [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *AWS Billing User Guide*\.

 ## Creating a support case<a name="creating-a-support-case"></a>